Divyansh5647/CS337-project/README.md

 ## How to run code
+For Hypothesis 1 - Run domino.ipynb

-For 3 - Added script test_num_classes.ipynb
+For Hypothesis 3 - Added script test_num_classes.ipynb